Self-Taught Higher Education Examinations: Specialized

 A total of 101 specific majors.

 Organization

 Provincial educational examinations authority

-Each provincial educational examinations authority(regional EEA) organizes and manages STHEE in its province or municipality or autonomous region.
-In the military, the People's Liberation Army (PLA), has an independent authority, the STHEE Committee of the Chinese People's Liberation Army(中国人民解放军高等教育自学考试委员会), to organize and manage its STHEE.
+Each provincial educational examinations authority (regional EEA) organizes and manages STHEE in its province or municipality or autonomous region.
+In the military, the People's Liberation Army (PLA), has an independent authority, the STHEE Committee of the Chinese People's Liberation Army (中国人民解放军高等教育自学考试委员会), to organize and manage its STHEE.

 Examiner university

 The examiner university is a college or university chosen by regional EEA and responsible for participating in the course, rating of papers, holding practical courses including dissertation and issuing degree certificate(undergraduate only).

 The examiner universities in the army STHEE are all related to the PLA.

 Examinations

+In general, for self-taught examination programmes at the Diploma level, the total number of examination subjects should not be lesser than 15, with a total credit requirement of no less than 70 credits.
+For undergraduate programmes, the total number of examination courses should not be lesser than 13, with a total credit requirement of no less than 70 credits.

 A plan of a major normally has two types of tests, practical courses and written courses which are also categorized into national examinations and provincial examinations, but many majors don't have provincial examinations.

 National examinations is produced by NEEA or others designated by NEEA, and NEEA organizes teachers and experts to write and publish textbooks for it.
 The content of textbooks and exam refer to the same level of regular university or college.

 Provincial examinations and created by region EEA or inter-provincial organizations or the army authority.